wp-plugins/wp-rss-aggregator/readme.txt

 5. Plugin settings page.

 == Changelog ==

+= Version 3.1 (2013-06-06) =
+* New feature: Option to set the number of feed items imported from every feed (default 5)
+* New feature: Import and Export aggregator settings and feed sources
+* New feature: Debugging page allowing manual feed refresh and feed reset
+* Enhanced: Faster handling of restoring sources from trash when feed limit is 0
+* Fixed bug: Limiter on number of overall feeds stored not working
+* Fixed bug: Incompatibility issue with Foobox plugin fixed
+* Fixed bug: Duplicate feeds sometimes imported

 = Version 3.0 (2013-03-16) =
 * New feature: Option to select cron frequency